binatrix/twatchbuilder-clockskin-converter/README.md

 ## Use
 To use it you must follow these steps:
 - Download a watch face with "ClockSkin" format.
-The site "coolwatchfaces.com" has several models in its "Android" section.
 - Modify the Python script to invoke the "process" function with these parameters:
 	- The path of the ZIP file downloaded from the watch or the folder of the unzipped files
 	- The unique prefix for the clock (to differentiate between projects)